DanielVF/mutex/readme.md

+# Mumbai Textile Exchange (MUTEX)

-# Go server for a Stockfighter style stockmarket API
+## Go server for a Stockfighter style stockmarket API

-Level based orderbook.
-Work is in process, no actual server yet.

-If you want to see how things work, take a look at the *_test.go  files.
+The only reason this repo is public is to share some ideas with friends.

+It's level based orderbook.
+Currently supports limit orders.
+No web interface yet.